Yasmani Grandal Player Props: White Sox vs. Orioles

 Yasmani Grandal At The Plate

-- Grandal has three doubles, a home run and four walks while batting .263.
+- Grandal is hitting .262 with three doubles, a home run and four walks.

-- Grandal has driven in a run in four games this season (33.3%), including one multiple-RBI game.
+- Grandal has reached base via a hit in seven games this year (of 13 played), and had multiple hits in three of those games.

+- In four games this season, Grandal has picked up an RBI, with more than one RBI once.

-- He has scored a run in three of 12 games so far this year.
+- He has scored in three of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.